eums/website/community/index.markdown

 Edinburgh area, EUMS won the coveted *Edinburgh University Students&rsquo;
 Association Community Action Award*.
 Our projects can be anything from carol singing at Christmas to our Symphony Orchestra playing at the Caird Hall with 200 school children dancing on stage!
-We&rsquo;re very much looking forward to a summer of workshops with the amazing Soweto Choir and performing a series of concerts in collaboration with Artlink to celebrate the bicentenary of the Edinburgh Royal Hospital.
-This year we&rsquo;ll be hosting our annual Education project on the 23rd October (so get the date in your diaries), Carol singing at Christmas, Music sessions with Artlink and Drake Music, a day of master classes with members from the Scottish Chamber Orchestra and our Big
+We're very much looking forward to a summer of workshops with the amazing Soweto Choir and performing a series of concerts in collaboration with Artlink to celebrate the bicentenary of the Edinburgh Royal Hospital.
+This year we'll be hosting our annual Education project on the 23rd October (so get the date in your diaries), Carol singing at Christmas, Music sessions with Artlink and Drake Music, a day of master classes with members from the Scottish Chamber Orchestra and our Big